tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

 An expansion on the Pokemon Emerald Legacy Enhanced Project which further buffs the Hoenn Starters (and my preferred way to play!).
 For the most balanced version, please use the original version!
 This version is just to feed into the childhood nostalgia feeling of having an overpowered starter throughout the game and to catch all the starters early in the game.

 ### Implemented Changes
-* All changes already present in Base Patch.
 * Added starters to following routes for increased availability:
   * Treeko:
     * Location: Petalburg Woods